katwojuek/CeneoScraperCS12/README.md

 2. If response is OK, parse HTML page content into DOM structure
 3. Extract opinions and their components from DOM structure
 4. Assign opinions with their components to complex data structures
-5. If there are more pages with pinions, repeat steps 1-5
+5. If there are more pages with opinions, repeat steps 1-5
-6. Save data dtructures with opinions into database
+6. Save data structures with opinions into database

 ## Structure of single opinion in Ceneo.pl
 |Component|Variable|Selector|